samesense/pathopredictor/docs/how_to_predict.md

 Edit `/opt/pathopredictor/configs/sm_predict_ex_config.json` so that it contains the names (w/ no vcf suffix) of your vcf files.

 While in the docker container, navigate to `/opt/pathopredictor/src/rules/`.
+The prediction pipeline requires 32G of ram.
 The prediction pipeline is run with Snakemake, after updating the container's path:

 ```
 export PATH=/opt/conda/envs/pathopredictor/bin/:$PATH